Quanta-Projects/software-design-competetion/README.md

 ## Project Overview

 The **Transformer Management System** is a modern, full-stack web application designed for electrical utility companies and maintenance teams to efficiently manage their transformer infrastructure and inspection operations.
 The system provides comprehensive CRUD operations, advanced search capabilities, multimedia support, and complete inspection lifecycle management.

+## Latest Updates

+- **Unified design system** powered by `styles/uiTokens.css`, giving every page shared colors, spacing, and component tokens for quicker theming.
+- **Reusable UI options** moved into `utils/uiOptions.js`, so dropdowns, toggles, and filters stay consistent across transformers, inspections, and uploads.
+- **Refreshed upload experience** with responsive containers, updated progress indicators, and simplified image previews that scale on any device.

 ### Core Capabilities
 - **Transformer Asset Management** - Complete lifecycle management of electrical transformers with detailed specifications